nwb-extensions/staged-extensions/README.md

 ## About
 This repo is a holding area for NWB:N extensions destined to be a registered, public extension.
-After an NWB:N extensions is approved, a new repo will be created in the [nwb-extensions organization](https://github.com/nwb-extensions) with a catalog entry for the extension.
+After an NWB:N extension is approved, a new repo is created in the [nwb-extensions organization](https://github.com/nwb-extensions) with a catalog entry for the extension.